Yesterday, the Government published transport guidance for private hire operators like iChauffeur, and passengers in England.

 Q: Can we carry passengers with accessibility issues while maintaining social distancing?

 A: We will do all we can to assist disabled passengers.
 We will follow the guidance and advice on measures that chauffeurs and passengers can take when it is not possible to maintain proper social distancing.
 Please discuss your passenger requirements with us.
-We are open 24 hours.

 Q: Can we supply and drive funeral cars for passengers?

 A: Yes.
 Please accept our heartfelt condolences.
 We have since inception offered chauffeur-driven funeral cars and limousines for passengers.
 We do not provide hearses or other funeral services, apart from supplying wreaths or fulfilling other personal passenger requests.
 Please discuss your passenger requirements with our emphatic and supportive team.
-We are open 24 hours.

 Q: Can we transport people to and from airports?